lvov7342/Penn-CyberSec/README.md

 - Filebeat

 These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see:

    - *Filebeat: **Filebeat monitors the log files or locations that you specify, such as Syslogs, as visualized by Kibana below.***